Retina Care

 There are two types of macular degeneration (MD), wet and dry.

 The most common type of MD is dry MD.
-It accounts for approximately 80% of all macular degeneration cases, but only 20% of those cases lead to severe vision loss.
-Dry MD occurs as the result of aging and thinning blood vessels under the macula.
+It accounts for approximately 80% of all macular degeneration cases, but only 20% lead to severe vision loss.
+Dry MD occurs due to aging and thinning blood vessels under the macula.

-While wet MD occurs less frequently, it accounts for the majority of cases that result in severe vision loss.
+While wet MD occurs less frequently, it accounts for most cases that result in severe vision loss.
 Wet MD is caused by an abnormal growth of new blood vessels that leak.
 It is aggressive in nature, disrupting the central viewing function of the macula, eventually resulting in the complete loss of central vision if not treated.

-Research for new treatments for macular degeneration continue to show progress.
-For the time being, high intensity reading lamps, magnifiers, and other low-vision aids assist those with macular degeneration to use the vision they have remaining.
+Research for new treatments for macular degeneration continues to show progress.
+For the time being, high-intensity reading lamps, magnifiers, and other low-vision aids assist those with macular degeneration to use the vision they have remaining.